 Since we only make whole blocks and want our patchwork to be at least 65” wide, we round up to 17 blocks (red arrow below).

-No rounding needed because the numbers divided evenly.
+No rounding required because the numbers divided evenly.

 Circled in purple below is the Total Number of Blocks you'll need for a Twin with a 13" drop on three sides with no pillow made with 4" finished blocks.
 The math is:

 17 blocks x 22 blocks = 374 blocks